 In Maryland, if the mother is married at the time of the child's conception or birth, the law presumes that her husband is the baby’s father.
 If the mother is unmarried when the child is born, paternity can be established through a court proceeding or if both parents sign an Affidavit of Parentage.
+Establishing paternity means that the courts recognize the father’s relationship to the child.
 For the child's benefit, the parents should start the process as soon as possible.
-A father can sign an Affidavit of Parentage even if he is married to someone else or if he is under age 18.
+A father can sign an Affidavit of Parentage acknowledging his paternity even if he is married to someone else or if he is under age 18.

 Establishing paternity is important for the mother, the father and the child, as it will:

 - Establish a father-child relationship, enable the child to benefit from that relationship and give a child born to unmarried parents a sense of identity.

 - Allow the father's name to be listed on the child's birth certificate.

 - Establish the father-child relationship without going to court.